abhishek-vaidya54/test/README.md

 To run the migration script (run in dev branch for staging db before running in master branch for prod db) `alembic upgrade head`

+To undo the migration by one version
+`alembic downgrade -1`